Derek-Jones/soundhound/README.md

 Unwanted sounds invade your living space.
 Some of these include the following:

-* noise from vermin and operating electrical equipment within a building.
+* noise from vermin (e.g., mice between the walls) and operating electrical equipment within a building.

 * distruptive noise from large passing vehicles,